scaffold-eth/Scaffold-ETH-DeFi-Challenges/README.md

 # 🏗 scaffold-eth | 🏰 BuidlGuidl

-## 🚩 **🐇 1.0 Challenge 1: Simple Yearn Strategy**
+## 🚩 **🐇 1.0 Challenge 2: Sommelier ERC4626 Adaptor**

 This challenge is focused on guiding students through the following:

-- 💡 What a Yearn Strategy is
+- 💡 What ERC4626 Vaults are
-- 👀 The typical ins and outs of a Yearn strategy to be aware of that Yearn v2 Vaults take with their actual strategies
+- 👀 The typical ins and outs of a Sommelier strategy to be aware of that Sommelier v2.5 Vaults (Cellars) take with their actual strategies
-- 💪🏼 Writing this yearn strategy and getting experience dealing with some types of the basics.
+- 💪🏼 Writing this Sommelier Adaptor to integrate with Aura Protocol and getting experience dealing with some types of the basics.

-**This is the first part of 2 challenges focused on writing Yearn strategies.**

-1. 🙇🏻‍♂️ First challenge - create a super simple strategy to get used to the ins and outs of the `harvest` tx flow.
-2. 🦍 Second challenge - create a strategy atop of Mellow Protocol && Gearbox Protocol w/ tests!

-> TODO: 💬 Meet other builders in the [Challenge 1 Telegram!](insert LINK HERE)
+> TODO: 💬 Meet other builders in the [DeFi Challenge 2 Telegram!](insert LINK HERE)

+💡✨ This serves as the first of possibly many ERC4626 Adaptor Challenges / Tutorials focused on the creation and usage of "APIs" for different external projects.
+If you are interested in writing new Challenges / Tutorials, please reach out to @steve0xp && @austingriffith.

 ---